for the Siskiyou Hiker

 We camped in a nice flat area just beyond the junction with Tincup Trail 1117, putting us at the head of Tincup Creek, whose elusive headwaters are pristine, but not super easy to reach.
 We just followed the apex of the drainage down, sometimes crawling through and under thickets of alders until we reached a small pool to get water from.

 The mosquitoes here were fierce, and next time I’d schlep water even further for a more mosquito-unfriendly site in a windy burn area.
 The approximately 9 mile route from Onion Camp into this camp isn’t perfect.
 There’s brush.
 There are signs missing.
 And true to the Kalmiopsis, it’s rugged and rocky, shaped by the cycle of fire and hard to get around in.

 But in a couple of nights, anyone can find some solitude, and discover a very, very wild place.
-On my night there, we had a strong thunderstorm.
-The next morning we spotted a small fire start in the distance.

 Before you go: